yukun-dong/how-to/[Document]-Connect-to-an-API-(Preview-Feature).md

 ```

 ### 4. Make http(s) requests to target API (with axios)
 The generated API client is an axios instance.
-[Axios](https://www.npmjs.com/package/axios) is a popular nodejs package that helps you making http(s) requests.
-You can visit https://axios-http.com/docs/example to learn how to make http(s) requests with it.
+[Axios](https://www.npmjs.com/package/axios) is a popular nodejs package that helps you make http(s) requests.
+You can visit axios [documentation](https://axios-http.com/docs/example) to learn how to make http(s) requests with it.

+## Invoke the API in remote environment
-### 5. Add app settings for your hosting environments
+Please add app settings for your hosting environments if you are ready to move your application to the cloud.

-The command only setups app settings for your local environment to help you debugging your code.
+Teams Toolkit only sets up app settings for your local environment to help you debug your code.
 Before you deploy your code to your hosting environments, you need to add necessary app settings to your hosting environments.
-The sample code contains comments that tell you what app settings you need to configure.
+The bootstrapped sample code contains comments that tell you what app settings you need to configure.

-If you're using Azure to host your application, you can visit https://aka.ms/teamsfx-add-appsettings to learn how to add app settings.
+If you're using Azure to host your application, you can visit this [documentation](https://aka.ms/teamsfx-add-appsettings) to learn how to add app settings.

+<p align="right"><a href="#Connect-to-an-API">back to top</a></p>

 ## Advanced scenarios